 Due to its structure, cotton moves air very well.

 Cotton fibres (below) are flat and twist like a ribbon.
 As a cross section they form little kidney shaped structures which trap and hold air in the spaces between them.
-This gives cotton it's breathability, and keeps you cooler by circulating air within the fabric itself.
+This gives cotton it's breathability, and keeps you cooler by allowing air to circulate within the fabric itself.

-As a comparison, artificial polyester fibres (below) are round and smooth, and stack together closely, inhibiting any air spaces to form between them.
-This means polyester has no breathability and feels much warmer when worn.
+As a comparison, artificial polyester fibres (below) are round and smooth, and stack together closely, inhibiting air spaces to form between them.
+No air spaces means no air movement, essentially meaning that polyester fabric has no breathability and makes you feel hotter when you wear it.

 The air spaces within cotton and other natural fibres such as linen allows heat to move away from your body, thereby keeping the body cooler in comparison to polyester or rayon.

-Cotton is also hydrophilic, which means that water sticks to the fibres.
+, which in this case means that water sticks to the fibres.
 This is due to the fact that natural fibres are rough and coarser than artificial fibres, and allows the fabric to 'wick' water away from the body to provide an evaporative cooling effect.

 Until next time,